My Pets (Part 1) and Alphabet Group ‘JFLYV’

 Step 1:

-- The teacher first gives the commands (Stand up, lift your right leg, bring it down, lift your left leg, bring it down, sit on the chair) as he/she demonstrates and the children listen.
+- The teacher first gives the commands (stand up, lift your right leg, bring it down, lift your left leg, bring it down, sit on the chair) as he/she demonstrates and the children listen.

 - Next, the teacher gives the commands and the children perform the actions.